cu-swe4s-fall-2025/assignment-2-python-refresher-jasminchadha/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/_G_SdF8U)
 # python-refresher

+# Continuous Integration and Best Practices (10/07/2025)
+1. Restructured repo to include an src folder that houses all source code.
+Edited associated files to ensure they include the right path.
+2. Implemented autoamted testing using github actions for when any branch is pushed, a pull request is made on the master branch, unit and functional tests, and PEP8 style checks.

 # Creating test_my_utils.py and test_print_fires.sh (09/30/2025)
 1. test_my_utils.py: created unit tests with randomness and positive and negative values for mean, median, and standard deviation functions in my_utils.py.
 2. test_print_fires.sh: created a test data file to use Stupid Simple BaSh Testing that includes functional tests for exit codes and different operations in print_fires.py.